Endoscopic Sleeve Gastroplasty: Risks and Side-Effects

 Bariatric surgery is recommended in patients who are unable to lose weight with conventional methods including diet restrictions, exercise, and lifestyle modifications.

-With a mission to improve the quality of life of obese patients, the Manipal Hospital, Dwarka has a dedicated bariatric surgery department.
+With a mission to improve the quality of life of obese patients, the Manipal Hospital, Delhi has a dedicated bariatric surgery department.

 Obesity treatment with patient-focused diagnosis and management